meditationstuff/protocol_1/index.md

 [<a href="#109a3h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

+# <a id="p15" href="#p15">p15:</a>

+(Effortlessly) emphasize (and/&#8203;or err on side of) receptivity (or openness/&#8203;vulnerability \[to being changed by experience, environment, self] (over doing (and effortlessly guarding against or deeply implicit or explicit fixed or presupposed goals) or presupposition in general (and receptivity can optionally include fluid/&#8203;nebulous/&#8203;empty questions and fluid requests (fluid asker and fluid answerer and fluid answering and fluid answer and fluid requester, fluid requestee, fluid response, and so on.) \[most parentheses not closed at this time]

+Miscellaneous (may be split out into a p16):

+nothing left to do, accept X when safe, open focus, allow the periphery

+Notes:

+* cf. key terms: receptivity, questions, requester
+* cf. generalized “listening”
+* cf. receptivity here is with respect to sensory, interoceptive, doxastic, existential, metaphysical, cosmological, the world, the universe, etc.

+scratch note:

+the higher main practice numbers not to indicate it's the final practice, best practice, most advanced practice, only true practice, etc.

+[<a href="#109a4h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

 # <span id="110"></span><a id="theory" href="#theory">theory:</a>

 [This (super)section intentionally left blank.
 Scroll down for the contentful subsections!]